TheCyborgJester/TheCyborgJester.github.io/index.md

 ##### Key Responsibilities & Tools Used:

-- Conducted proactive threat hunting using tools such as CrowdStrike, Recorded Future, Health-ISAC Cyware, and Rapid7.
+- Conducted proactive threat hunting using tools such as CrowdStrike, Recorded Future, Health-ISAC Cyware, Panorama and Rapid7.

 - Investigated potentially malicious domains via Recorded Future, sandboxed suspicious domains, and determined whether to escalate for blocking.